 Toward the end third of the Crux Bull & Bear Toro, there was a spike in the pepper spices.
 These moved into the forefront and joined the cedar notes.
 There still were some traces of earth, chocolate, and mint note, but it was definitely the spices in control.
 This is the way the cigar experience came to a close.
 The resulting nub was cool in temperature and firm to the touch.

 Burn and Draw

 The Crux Bull & Bear Toro performed quite well on its burn.
 Overall this cigar maintained a straight burn path and had a near straight burn line.
-This was a cigar that did not require excessive touch-ups.
+This was a cigar that did not need excessive touch-ups.
 The resulting ash was on the firm side with a nice salt and pepper color.
 As for the burn rate and burn temperature, both were ideal.